ashishjullia/easyin-deployment-script/README.md

 <li class="has-line-data" data-line-start="4" data-line-end="5"><a href="https://github.com/ashishjullia/easyin-frontend-ReactJS">Frontend</a> - Website</li>
 <li class="has-line-data" data-line-start="5" data-line-end="7"><a href="https://github.com/ashishjullia/easyin-mobileapp">App</a> - Mobile Application</li>
 </ul>
+• Single click solution for authenticating on to any website having the API integrated, having mobile application installed on the device and using the available authentication mechanism for logging in.
+• NodeJS is used to develop the Back-end API itself and MongoDB for document type data storage in Object data type structure.
+• ReactJS for implementing the Front-end of the website.
+• Android mobile application is developed using Kotlin along with MongoDB for storage.
+• A Bash script is written using the “docker” and “docker compose” to automate the deployment process.
 <h3 class="code-line" data-line-start=7 data-line-end=8 ><a id="Clone_the_repository_7"></a>Clone the repository</h3>
 <pre><code class="has-line-data" data-line-start="9" data-line-end="12" class="language-sh">$ git <span class="hljs-built_in">clone</span> https://github.com/ashishjullia/easyin-deployment-script.git
 $ <span class="hljs-built_in">cd</span> easyin-deployment-script